 In the world of Logo, the teacher becomes more of a guide, a "debugger," than a dispenser of knowledge.
 "The Logo teacher," Papert writes, "will answer questions, provide help if asked, and sometimes sit down next to a student and say: 'Let me show you something.'
 What is shown is not dictated by a set syllabus."

-Logo students "start interacting mathematically because the product of their mathematical work belongs to them and belongs to real life," he explains.
-"Part of the fun is sharing, posting graphics on the walls, modifying and experimenting with each other's work, and bringing the 'new' products back to the original inventors."
+Logo students "start interacting mathematically because the product of their mathematical work belongs to them and belongs to real life.
+Part of the fun is sharing, posting graphics on the walls, modifying and experimenting with each other's work, and bringing the 'new' products back to the original inventors."

 Children in a Logo classroom, Papert says, have the sense that they are doing something consequential.
 "Unlike in the arithmetic class," he asserts, "where they know that the sums they are doing are just exercises, here they can take their work seriously.
 If they have just produced a circle by commanding the Turtle to take a long series of short forward steps and small right turns, they are prepared to argue with a teacher that a circle is really a polygon.
-No one who has overheard such a discussion in 5th-grade Logo classes walks away without being impressed by the idea that the truth or falsity of theory is secondary to what it contributes to learning."
+No one who has overheard such a discussion in 5th grade Logo classes walks away without being impressed by the idea that the truth or falsity of theory is secondary to what it contributes to learning."

-Michael Tempel, the president of the nonprofit Logo Foundation, estimates that some form of Logo is available in about half the schools in the United States.
-The latest version, called Micro-Worlds, has received positive reviews in the electronic-learning press.
+Michael Tempel, president of the nonprofit Logo Foundation, estimates that some form of Logo currently is available in about half the schools in the United States.
+The latest version, called MicroWorlds, has received positive reviews in the electronic-learning press.
 Yet many schools continue to use the computer merely as an extension of the traditional "transmission model" of teaching, effectively turning powerful machines into nothing more than expensive flash cards.
+To Papert, it's no surprise that computer-aided instruction (CAI) has failed to impress students.